Headway Thames Valley continues to expand and improve its services – aiming to provide as wide a variety as possible.

 “I found the course extremely beneficial – just getting some understanding of how you are… and all the recommendations regarding goal setting and breaking things down was very useful”

-This is an 11 week programme run in Reading, a collaboration between Headway Thames Valley professionals and those within the Community Based Neuro Rehabilitation Team.
-The course aims to provide insight and information on clients’ conditions.
-Part of the course is for carers and families.
-It has also just been extended to Bracknell – at the Open Learning Centre.
-Both courses have regular follow up workshops for past attendees.
+This is a programme run at various locations across Berkshire, a collaboration between Headway Thames Valley professionals and those within the Community Based Neuro Rehabilitation Team.
+The course aims to provide insight and information on clients’ conditions and to introduce strategies to help them in life and in their recovery.

 “Being part of the group has helped me to move forward in so many ways”